hlizjones/flexpath-syntax-variables-data-types-exercises/README.md

 8. To run `exercises.js` you will then use the command `node exercises.js` in the terminal to run the file.

-  Here is a gif record showing this process:
+  Here is a screen recordingshowing this process:
+  <video controls src="./run-exercise-recording.mp4" title="Title"></video>

 &nbsp;